 Essex fined over racist comment made during board meeting in 2017

-Essex fined £50,000 - £15,000 suspended for two years - following racial slur made at a board meeting in 2017; cautioned as to further conduct and given reprimand; warning - this article contains a reference to racist language that some may find triggering
+Essex fined £50,000 - £15,000 suspended for two years - following racist comment made at a board meeting in 2017; cautioned as to further conduct and given reprimand; warning - this article contains a reference to racist language that some may find triggering

 Essex have been fined after pleading guilty to two charges in relation to an alleged racist comment made by former chair John Faragher at a board meeting in 2017.